 Best OLED TV competitors: what else is out there?

 OLED is, for many, the premium TV tech of the moment.
 Though once weighed down by inaccessible price points, a flurry of cheaper mid-range OLEDs and smaller panel sizes has helped bring OLED closer to the mass market.
-TCL's own plans to manufacture its own inkjet OLED TV panels at a significant price reduction over traditional OLED production methods could spell trouble for the likes of LG and Panasonic too.

 It's a more complicated picture than simply OLED, then, though for deep blacks and true-to-life color – at a size you can actually get into the average living room – OLED may still be the best choice.

 Burn-in, also known as screen burn or permanent image retention, is a visual artefact that sometimes appears when a TV has shown the same thing in the same place for a long time.
 It definitely happens on some OLED TVs, but manufacturers have come up with lots of ways to minimise the likelihood of it happening to yours.

 There are three main ways in which OLED TVs can minimise the likelihood of burn-in.
 They can use image analysis to identify static images – TV channel logos, for example – and subtly dim them.
 They can gently shift the image around by a few pixels, something that your OLED probably does already without you noticing it.

 And there's a more brute-force approach, where the TV automatically dulls the brightness of the whole display when it detects a bright and potentially burn-in item.
 That latter one is the least popular because if it isn't implemented well it can be quite dramatic and quite annoying.
 More modern TVs with this tech, known as ABL (Auto Brightness Limiting) are much more subtle about it than older ones.